ResearchObject/ro-crate/docs/_blog/2025-09-01/rocrate-at-senckenberg.md

 in a single RO-Crate package containing the raw media files enriched with contextual information and provenance data.
-To make these datasets discoverable, we combine the approach of serving detached RO-Crates with FAIR signposting on our platform, making it easy for machine agents to discover relevant metadata for automated processing.
+To make these datasets discoverable, we combine the approach of serving detached RO-Crates with [FAIR Signposting](https://signposting.org/FAIR/) on our platform, making it easy for machine agents to discover relevant metadata for automated processing.

 ## workflow.earth: Computational Reproducibility in Earth Observation